Contrarian Corpus

 Notes

-Annual LP update for Pershing Square Holdings (the publicly-listed closed-end fund), not a single-target activist deck.
+Annual LP update for Pershing Square Holdings (the London-listed closed-end fund), not a single-target activist deck.
 Three-part narrative: (1) close the NAV discount via capital actions + dividend, (2) prove the firm has 'returned to roots' after the 2015-2017 drawdown via headcount cut and discipline, (3) walk through each portfolio company.
-Peer-gap framing applied at fund level (PSH vs hedge funds; PSH vs S&P 500) and at position level (LOW vs HD; UTX vs aerospace peers).
+Peer-gap framing applied at fund level (PSH vs S&P 500) and at position level (LOW vs HD).
 'What we said / What we did' framing on slides 21-22 is a clean before/after device.
-Tone is collaborative/promotional rather than adversarial — no villain, no quote-contradiction, no fraud rhetoric.
-UTX breakup is treated as won (announced Nov 2018).
-CMG and ADP positioned as in-progress activist wins.
+Tone is collaborative/promotional rather than adversarial — no named villain, no CEO quote-contradiction, no fraud rhetoric.
+UTX three-way breakup positioned as a recent activism win; CMG and Lowe's CEO transitions positioned as ongoing wins. stake_disclosed_pct set null because this is a fund-level update, not a target-stake disclosure (the 67% figure refers to PSH's share of PSCM's core fund equity, not an activist position).
+Author attributed to William Ackman as CEO/PM though deck is opened by chairperson Anne Farlow.
 Useful as a specimen of post-drawdown 'comeback narrative' construction by an activist fund.
+Many divider slides (4, 10, 20, 34, 56) are nearly empty.